baptistar/baptistar.github.io/_pages/about.md

 In Fall 2025, I am excited to join the University of Toronto as an Assistant Professor in [Statistical Sciences](https://www.statistics.utoronto.ca) and Faculty Affiliate at the [Vector Institute](https://vectorinstitute.ai/)!

 Bio: From 2022-2024 I was a von Kármán instructor at Caltech in [Computing + Mathematical Sciences](http://cms.caltech.edu).
-I completed my PhD in the Center for Computational Science and Engineering at MIT where I was fortunate to be advised by [Youssef Marzouk](http://uqgroup.mit.edu).
+I completed my PhD in Computational Science and Engineering at MIT where I was fortunate to be advised by [Youssef Marzouk](http://uqgroup.mit.edu).
 A copy of my PhD thesis can be found [here](https://dspace.mit.edu/handle/1721.1/145049).
 Before MIT, I received my BASc in [Engineering Science](http://engsci.utoronto.ca) from the University of Toronto.

 **Contact**:  rsb (at) caltech (dot) edu\\
 **Follow**: <a href="https://scholar.google.com/citations?user=rdYO0XYAAAAJ&hl=en" title="Google Scholar"><i class="    ai ai-google-scholar"></i> Google Scholar </a>&emsp;